-Other than Mr. Liu Yong Cheng, Mr. Liu Yong Qiang, Mr. Liu Chunde and Mr. Zhao Yonghe (please refer to the disclosure of Mr. Zhao in the section headed "JOINT COMPANY SECRETARIES" below), there is one more senior management member of our Group as follows:
+Other than Mr. Liu Yong Cheng, Mr. Liu Yong Qiang, Mr. Liu Chunde and Mr. Zhao Yonghe (please refer to the disclosure of Mr. Zhao in the section headed "Joint Company Secretaries" in this report), there is one more senior management member of our Group as follows:

-Mr. Huang Qiang (黃強), aged 48, joined our Group in October 2018 as the production and operation manager and is primarily responsible for our Group's administration and management of production and operation.
+Mr. Huang Qiang (黃強), aged 49, joined our Group in October 2018 as the production and operation manager and is primarily responsible for our Group's administration and management of production and operation.